jabrena/churrera/README.md

 ### 2. Give permissions Cursor to interact in Github

-Configure Github to allow Cursor interact with the repository that you want that Cursor Cloud Agents interact
+Configure Github to allow Cursor in order to interact with the repository that you want that Cursor Cloud Agents interact so visit [Integrations](https://cursor.com/dashboard?tab=integrations) and click in the button `Manage` in Github area.

 ![](./documentation/getting-started/github-configuration-1.png)

+**Note:** In the future, Cursor Cloud Agents will support `Gitlab` soon (I guess)

+Once you are in Github, you will have to select in what `Github User` you are going to give permissions:

 ![](./documentation/getting-started/github-configuration-2.png)

+Once, you are installed Cursor in your Github User, you will need to configure what repository will give permissions:

 ![](./documentation/getting-started/github-configuration-3.png)

+That repository will match with the repository that you indicate in the attribute `repository` in a `pml-workflow` file.

 ### 3. Running your first PML Workflow